 Oro di Cabras, the Mullet Bottarga the Romans Would Choose!

-The name Bottarga comes from the Arabic “Bottarikh” which means salted fish eggs.
+The name Bottarga comes from the Arabic “Bottarikh,” which means salted fish eggs.
 In fact, it is a product of ancient origins.
-The Mullet bottarga fished in the ponds of Cabras, in Sardegna, was loved by the Phoenicians and particularly the Romans, who used it in large quantities.
+The Mullet bottarga fished in the ponds of Cabras in Sardegna was loved by the Phoenicians and the Romans, who used it in large quantities.